ankur-JA/Next/README.md

 # Next

-Next is a simple decentralized application that creates an Ethereum wallet for each user who signs in with Google.
-It uses Next.js App Router, Prisma and PostgreSQL.
+Next is a sleek decentralized app that instantly spins up an Ethereum wallet every time you sign in with Google.
+Powered by Next.js App Router, Prisma and PostgreSQL, it makes exploring Web3 effortless.

 ## Table of Contents
 - [Features](#features)